 The chronology provides a blow-by-blow account of the political and cultural upheavals that led to the May 1970 riots in Carbondale, and how protests evolved into street parties and a massive Halloween celebration.
 It also chronicles streakers, bands, bars, hangouts, protest movements and street people, and efforts by city and school officials to control the madness.
 In other words, all the things that get left out of official histories and Chamber of Commerce brochures.

 Ironically, Koplowitz wrote “The Strip” only after he realized that the book he started out to produce — an anthology of his writings going back to high school — would never sell.
 By focusing on the strip in Carbondale he had limited his audience, but found one.

 The rest of CAD is what the original book started out to be — a collection of Koplowitz’s writings from what he calls his “Blue Period.”
-Included are such titles as “Kidnapped by Jesus Freaks” and “Kid Clyde: An Existentualist’s Horror Story”; rants on such subjects as women’s lib and “niggercommiekikes”; a new journalism treatment of the 1976 Republican National Convention; and a poem, “The Horny Blues.”
-Let’s just say Koplowitz’s instinct was probably correct — it never would have sold.
-But tacked on to “The Strip,” the stories continue to explore the terrain of teenage angst, and the illustrations are fun.
+Included are such titles as “Kidnapped by Jesus Freaks” and “Kid Clyde: An Existentualist’s Horror Story”; rants on such subjects as women’s lib and “niggercommiekikes”; and a poem called, “The Horny Blues.”
+Let’s just say the author’s instinct was correct — it never would have sold.
+But added to “The Strip,” the stories continue to explore the terrain of teenage angst, and the illustrations are fun.

 H.B.
 Koplowitz was born and raised in Carbondale and graduated from SIU in 1976.
 He has reported for the Southern Illinoisan and St. Louis Post-Dispatch, and edited for City News Service in Los Angeles.
 He also ghostwrote a book for an Illinois governor who did not go to prison.
 He is currently a writing consultant in Boca Raton, Florida.